Answers to common questions we get all the time!

-Where can I get a physical copy of the USAPA Pickleball Rule Book?
+Where can I view a hard copy of the USAPA Pickleball Rule Book?

 Where can I get a digital copy of the official USAPA Pickleball Rule Book?

-The official pickleball rule book is published by the USA Pickleball Association (USAPA) and International Federation of Pickleball (IFP).
+The official pickleball rulebook is published by the USA Pickleball Association (USAPA) and International Federation of Pickleball (IFP).
 The USAPA and IFP are the governing bodies of American and international pickleball that formulate and interpret all the rules of the sport.
 The rulebook is a living document.
-New rules are added all the time and old rules are frequently amended.
+New rules are added each year and old rules are frequently amended.

-Click HERE for a copy of the book.
+Click HERE for a pdf of the 2023 official rulebook.

 What is a good resource for online pickleball lessons, tips and strategies?

 What's a good online resource for gear reviews?